tlswg/tls13-spec/draft-ietf-tls-tls13.md

-The TLS Handshake Protocol messages are presented below in the order they MUST be sent; sending handshake messages in an unexpected order results in a fatal error.
+The TLS Handshake Protocol messages are presented below in the order they MUST be sent; sending handshake messages in an unexpected order results in an "unexpected_message" fatal error.
 Unneeded handshake messages can be omitted, however.

 New handshake message types are assigned by IANA as described in